This mortgage case study is based on a real client scenario. Details have been simplified to protect client confidentiality.

 What we did

-We reviewed the client’s full income structure and identified lenders that take a more flexible approach to bonus income.
+We reviewed the client’s full income structure and identified lenders that take a more flexible approach to bonus income mortgage applications.

 This included:

-- Selecting lenders that fully recognise consistent bonus income
+- Selecting lenders that allow bonus to count as income for mortgage affordability

 - Positioning the case clearly for underwriting